west0706/athena-workshop/labs/lab4.md

 **Connect to your EMR cluster master**

+- **Linux/Mac machines** - Set SSH KeepAlive by default for your user:
+    - Open a terminal
+    - Enter `nano ~/.ssh/config`
+    - Copy the lines below to the file
+     ```
+     Host *
+      ServerAliveInterval 30
+     ```
+    - Save the file to disk
+    - Close the terminal

 - When the EMR cluster is ready click the SSH link to the left of the Master public DNS.

 - Follow the instructions to SSH into the master instance.